marrious11/marrious11/README.md

 ###  Ongoing projects...
 - Google Summer of Code (Gsoc) @GDG Buea. `from April 2023`
 - [Outreachy](https://www.outreachy.org/)  `from December 2022 to march 2023`

+### Important dates
+May 2023 internships:

+✍🏿 Intern applications are accepted from January 16, 2023 to February 6, 2023

+📑 Internship project list is finalized in early March 2023

+🙋🏽 Mentoring organization sign up is open through February 10, 2023.
+Project submission deadline is February 24, 2023.

+🙌🏿 Internships run late May 2023 to late August 2023

 - [Momark](https://momark.site) `now running live`

 ## Courses I've Enrolled in at Harvard